zzmasoud/ZZComposableInput/README.md

 2. User enters return and continues typing.
 3. On excuting "send" command, the module delivers above data.

-#### Load Selectable Items From Cache Use Case
+#### Load Selectable Items For Each Section Use Case
 ##### Data:
 - Section

 ##### Primary Course:
 1. Execute "fetch items" command with above data.
+2. User can select each section and the module should load them if needed.
-2. Hold fetched items to prevent further fetching.
+3. Hold loaded items to prevent further loading.

-3. Indicate selected items.
-5. User can select/deselect items.
-6. Validate if selection/deselection possible (multi or single selection).
-7. Pass selected items to the client.
+#### Empty Items Course:
+1. Delivers nothing to select.

-#### Retrieval error course (sad path):
+#### Retrieval Error Course (Sad Path):
 1. System delivers error.

-#### Empty items course (sad path):
+#### Select/Deselect Items In A Section
+##### Data:
+- Selected items

+##### Primary Course:
+1. The module should know if the current section is single or multiple selection.
+1. User can select single or multiple regarding to step (1).
+2. If it's a single selection, after selecting any it should replace.
+3. If it's a multiple selection, after selecting any, if selecting the same item, it means deselect.
+4. The module should hold only selected items.
+5. On excuting "send" command, the module delivers above data.

+##### Empty Items Course:
-1. Delivers nothing to select error.
+1. There's nothing to select.

 <br>